PandoraMedia/hydra/hydra-android-gradle-plugin/README.md

 + `jobName` - name of the job (on CI server) executing a test run
 + `buildTag` - a unique name associated with a given execution of jobName
 + `slaveName` - the name of the host running the test

-### More on thread balancing

-Please note that `maxParallelForks` for integrationTest task should be at least 2 to be able to balance the load between threads
-Also please check amount of free memory on target hosts, as Gradle will spawn multiple JVMs and each of them will consume memory specified in `maxHeapSize = "Xg"`, thus if you are running 2 parallel jobs on each server, using 10 threads, you need to have 2 * 10 * X GB of free memory (120GB in example above)